-Of the 1,210 hectares of Whitebelt land that the Region has designated for urban expansion within Vaughan, 710 hectares are intended for New Employment Areas, clustered around the Highway 427 extensions and the Province's proposed route for Highway 413 (i.e. between Kirby Road and King-Vaughan Road).
-The other 500 hectares are intended for New Community Areas and are adjacent to Blocks 41 and 27, which were added to the City's Urban Area in
+Of the 1,210 hectares of Whitebelt land that the Region has designated for urban expansion within Vaughan, 710 hectares are identified for New Employment Areas, clustered around the Highway 427 extensions and the Province's proposed route for Highway 413 (i.e. between Kirby Road and King-Vaughan Road).
+The other 500 hectares are identified as New Community Areas and are adjacent to Blocks 41 and 27, which were added to the City's Urban Area in 2010.